Fernão Gomes de Lemos: Envoy to Persia

 In 1515, Albuquerque sent him as envoy to the court of Shah Ismail I of Persia.
+He brought with him munitions and war-materials, intended to help the Shah in his wars against the Ottoman ruler, Selim I.

 From there Lemos wrote several letters to King Manuel I of Portugal; in one of these letters, dated January 4, 1517, he recalled that when Afonso de Albuquerque appointed him as Ambassador, the mission was "a difficult service because not even the path to that country [Persia] was well known".

 Albuquerque's decision to appoint an Ambassador to the Safavid court was a necessity mandated by the geographical proximity of Hormuz - that had just been conquered by the Portuguese - to Persia and by the traditional role of Persia as a near Suzerain of Hormuz.

 The diplomatic contacts maintained by Fernão Gomes de Lemos with the Safavid Shah were publicly cordial, but in private the Persian sovereign expressed his annoyance with the Portuguese occupation of Hormuz.
 The counterproposals made by Ambassador Lemos - including Portuguese military support, in the event of a conflict between Persia and her rival, the Mamluk Sultanate - managed, however, to set Luso-Persian relations on a relatively sound footing.

+Fernão de Lemos also reported candidly on the customs and behaviours he found at the Shah' court, including public consumption of alcohol, which he found unexpected in a Muslim society.